man-on-box/litepage/README.md

 ## Project structure

-The only folders Litepage interacts with by default are:
+The only directories Litepage interacts with by default are:

 - `public/*` - to place your static assets (js, css, icons, images, etc.)
 - `dist/*` - contains the outputted site when built, ready to be hosted